syncfusion-content/install-docs/Common/Essential-Studio/Installation/How-to-install-the-Trial-and-Licensed-installer-side-by-side-safely.md

 * If the licensing alert still appears after running the Assembly Manager, verify that the licensed assemblies are present in the GAC by opening `C:\Windows\Microsoft.NET\assembly\GAC_MSIL` and confirming the licensed version.
 * Ensure that no Trial assemblies of the same product version are referenced by your project.
 Clear the `Bin` and `Obj` folders and rebuild the solution.
-* If issues persist, run the **Syncfusion License Validation** tool from the Utilities folder to re-validate the installed license.